keu/docs/astro/create-cluster.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Overview

-The Astro install typically starts with 1 cluster per Organization.
-Depending on your use case, however, your team can choose to configure multiple Astro clusters.
+The Astro install typically starts with 1 Cluster per Organization.
+Depending on your use case, however, your team can choose to configure multiple Astro Clusters.
 This could enable a few benefits, including:

 - clusters in different regions
 - Different clusters for development and production environments